 While everyone knows about HTML and CSS, fewer people know about Sass and Haml.
 Front end development continues to advance with each passing year and it’s the role of the developer to stay on top of these changes.

 If you’ve felt a little shaky with your front end skills or just want a refresher about some of the newer techniques, this guide is for you.
-I’ll cover a handful of popular tools and resources that every front end developer should use or at least know about.
+I’ll cover a handful of popular browser developer tools and resources that every front end developer should use or at least know about.

 The term “Sass” refers to the technology and the syntax.
 Sass files can also be SCSS files.
 Less is the same thing just with different syntax.